rsingh135/NutriLensHack/README.md

 # NutriLens App

-An iOS app that helps you manage your fridge contents, generate recipes, and track workouts.
+An iOS app that helps you manage your fridge waste, generate recipes, and track workouts, and find sustainable options near you.

 ## Setup Instructions